 Ken has advised business and real estate owners and purchasers, commercial enterprises of all types, banks and lenders, and drinking water suppliers.
 Because the purchase and sale of businesses and property must address the possibility of environmental contamination, Ken has been involved in numerous transactions of virtually all sizes.
 Ken and Pierce Atwood were selected as counsel for the Portland, Maine Brownfields Project, one of the EPA's flagship projects.
 He was instrumental in Maine's adoption of the Uniform Environmental Covenants Act, and has spoken nationally on the topic.

 - Listed since 1995 in The Best Lawyers in America® in the area of Environmental Law

 - Recognized by Chambers USA in Band 1 for Environmental Law

-- Recognized since 2007 in Super Lawyers of New England for Environmental Law
+- Recognized from 2007-2019 in Super Lawyers of New England for Environmental Law

 - Member, New Hampshire and Maine State Bar Associations' Environmental Law Sections, 1987-present

 - Past Chair, Maine State Bar Association Natural Resources and Environmental Law Section, 2005

 - Co-author, A Practical Guide to Land Use in Maine, MCLE New England, 2016

 - ABA's Implementing Institutional Controls at Brownfields and Other Contaminated Sites, June 2012